-There are 11 board meetings per year – held at 6:15pm on the third Wednesday of each month excluding January.
+There are 11 board meetings per year – held at 6:15pm on the third Thursday of each month excluding January.
 The Board aims for consensus decision making but there will be times when motions are put to the vote.
 Quorum for meetings is 50% of directors.

-In addition to regular board meetings there may be up to 5 additional 2 hour board workshops or planning meetings per year.
+In addition to regular board meetings there may be up to 5 additional 2-hour board workshops or planning meetings per year.

-Director roles at the Co-op are voluntary, however directors receive a blanket 20% discount on all purchases.
+Director roles at the Co-op are voluntary, however directors receive an additional 20% discount (on top of the 10% members discount) on all purchases.

 It is expected that directors will contribute a minimum of 8 hours per month to the role including reading board papers, attendance at monthly board meetings and other meetings and correspondence as required.